Skip to main content

 caution

-Note that 2 node clusters are not supported.
-The number of primary nodes in a multi node cluster must be equal to 3 to ensure high availability.
+2-node clusters are not supported.
+The number of primary nodes in a multi-node cluster must be 3 to ensure high availability.

 Total Number of Nodes in the ClusterPrimariesWorkers